cvvergara/pgrouting/doc/contraction/contraction-family.rst

 A third one corresponds to the *contraction hierarchies* method and is implemented through the ``pgr_contraction_hierarchies`` method.

-In both cases, it allows the user to forbid contraction on a set of nodes.
+Both functions allow the user to forbid contraction on a set of nodes.

 For the ``pgr_contraction`` method, the user can also decide the order of the contraction algorithms and set the maximum number of times they will be executed.